Generic Name: aspirin and carisoprodol (AS pir in and kar EYE soe PROE dol)

 bleeding or an obstruction in your stomach caused by taking aspirin;

 perforation (a hole or tear) in your stomach or intestines caused by taking aspirin;

 an asthma attack or severe allergic reaction after taking aspirin or an NSAID (nonsteroidal anti-inflammatory drug); or

 porphyria (a genetic enzyme disorder that causes symptoms affecting the skin or nervous system).

-To make sure aspirin and carisoprodol is safe for you, tell your doctor if you have:
+To make sure Soma Compound is safe for you, tell your doctor if you have:

 a history of drug addiction;